Michael-Santos/CambridgeDictionary/README.md

 # Purpose of this project
 The main purpose of this project is provide a simple and conssitent lib to query the meaning of words on cambridge dictionary

-# Features I mind to implement these following features
+# Features I mind to implement
 - [x] Meanings
 - [x] Similar words sugestion
 - [ ] Phonetics